jpnt/RVOS/doc/02-riscv-core-timer-interrupt.md

 * There are 3 standard sources of interrupts
     1. Software: triggered by storing to a memory-mapped register (used for interprocessor interrupt, or put simply one hart interrupts another hart)
-    2. Timer: raised when a hart's (hardware thread) time comparator (mtimecmp) >= real-time counter (mtime)
+    2. Timer: raised when a hart's (hardware thread) real-time counter (mtime) >= time comparator (mtimecmp)
-    3. External: raised by platform-level interrupt controller (where external devices are attached)
+    3. External: raised by platform-level interrupt controller (PLIC) (where external devices are attached)

 # Control and Status Registers (CSRs)